 The story of India’s eradication of smallpox is particularly inspiring.
 Smallpox was a worldwide killer for centuries.
-In the 20th century alone, over 300 million people were infected internationally; and the fatality rate in some regions was as high as 30% (The corona fatality rate estimate is below 2%).
+In the 20th century alone, over 300 million people were infected internationally; and the fatality rate in some regions was as high as 30% (The corona fatality rate estimate in 2021 was below 2%).
 Edward Jenner had invented a modern vaccination method as early as 1796, and by the early 1800s vaccines were shipped to India.
 In 1805, Mughal Emperor Shah Alam got his grandchildren vaccinated; the Mysore Maharaja ensured that his wife-to-be got the shot too; in Thanjavur, Maharaja Serfoji, a trained paramedic, volunteered to get vaccinated first.
 More than a million people were vaccinated in the first decade.
 By the next 150 years, many millions of Indians were vaccinated.

 But in India, a million is a microscopic number.
 A 1963 statistic revealed that 25000 Indians had died of smallpox.
 To be fair, this was part of 15 million infections annually, all over the world.
 Vaccination had not penetrated into rural India, and the Indian government was worried.
 The World Health Organisation, WHO, was equally disturbed.
 The WHO sent field vaccination teams to cooperating countries all over the world.
 That is how two remarkable women from ordinary families came to India and became extraordinary achievers.

 The other star of our story is Dr. Mary Guinan.
 She graduated in chemistry in the 1960s, a time when very few companies hired lady chemists.
 The Chiclet chewing gum factory hired her, but paid her less than her male colleagues.
-Soon after, she joined John Hopkins University, where only 10% of the medical students were female.
+Soon after, she joined Johns Hopkins University, where only 10% of the medical students were female.
 When she completed medical school, she joined WHO, inspired by their goal to eradicate smallpox from the earth.
 She was the only female in a batch of 39 trainees.
 She was eager to work in India, but WHO rejected her request because she was female.
 She applied again.
 This time she was told that it was not WHO that rejected female volunteers, but India.
 Mary pointed out that India was headed by a woman Prime Minister, Indira Gandhi, who would brook no gender discrimination.
 She threatened to write to Mrs. Gandhi.
 Her application was promptly approved.

 She reached Kanpur district in 1975 and was quartered in a humble mud hut in a village.
 Her team practiced ‘ring vaccination’: they would identify smallpox victims in a village and then vaccinate everyone within a 10-mile radius.
 She had a vehicle, but her sector was interspersed with rivers and often that vehicle was of no use.
 A local associate arranged for an elephant for her to ride on.
 And that’s how Dr. Mary Guinan travelled around Uttar Pradesh.
 The elephant soon became an inseparable member of the team.
 In five months, the entire region became smallpox free.